 - Major corporations have instituted remote work policies that have reduced the number of regular workers that work from the office.

 - College Campuses have reported a rise in online courses and reduction in the number of students that physically attend classes.

 - Local, State and Federal Government Departments have begun to implement programs to measure and reduce their carbon footprint among their body of assets.

 Capacity utilization measures how efficiently businesses use available resources, from personnel to physical space and equipment.
-It is an essential part of process optimization and helps guide decisions around production levels, staffing needs and investments in new technology or processes.
+It is an essential part of resource optimization and helps guide decisions around asset utilization, staffing needs, and investments in new technology or processes.

 In this blog post, we’ll discuss the benefits of capacity utilization analysis and 3 main ways to strategically optimize your business operations.
 We’ll also look at ways you can use data-driven insights to gain better visibility into your current capabilities and identify areas where improvement may be necessary.
 Let’s get started.

 Capacity utilization is essential for businesses to track and optimize their operations.

 This metric helps calculate productivity quantify usage rates among a body of assets.
 It measures how much of a company’s available resources are being used and can help identify if there is potential for improvement.

 Organizations can work towards achieving maximum utilization efficiency while minimizing costs by quantifying the use of their assets, increasing visibility and the opportunity to maximize the use of the resource.
 Now let’s take a detailed look at the benefits it can provide for a business.